WardsParadox/jekyll-doc-theme/_docs/setup/clientsetup.md

 ### AutoPkg

-There is also an AutoPkg recipe for creating munkireport packages, you can read more on how to setup those on [AutoPkg for MunkiReport](../autopkgformunkireport).
+There is also an AutoPkg recipe for creating munkireport packages, you can read more on how to setup those on [AutoPkg for MunkiReport](../upgrading/autopkgformunkireport).

 ### Advanced client setup

-When Munkireport is installed on the client, 3 directories are generated:
+When MunkiReport is installed on the client, 3 directories are generated:

 1. `preflight.d` - this directory is used by munkireport to run scripts on preflight, it contains at least `submit.preflight`.
 Scripts that exit with a non-zero status will not abort the run.
 3. `preflight_abort.d` - this directory is empty and can be used for additional scripts that check if managedsoftwareupdate should run.
 Scripts that exit with a non-zero status will abort the run.